Device Description and Specification

 The device serves as a clinical decision support tool that complements healthcare professionals' expertise.
 Diagnostic decisions remain with the healthcare professional who combines clinical knowledge, patient history, laboratory results, and other sources of information, including the device output.

-Principles of operation and mode of action
+Principles of operation

 The device operates as a cloud-based API (Application Programming Interface) that processes digital images of skin structures using artificial intelligence algorithms, specifically deep learning technologies, to provide clinical decision support to healthcare professionals.